Palumbo–Donahue School of Business

-The Palumbo–Donahue School of Business is one of the colleges that comprises Duquesne University in Pittsburgh, Pennsylvania.
-The composite name "Palumbo-Donahue" refers to both the A.J.
-Palumbo School of Business Administration and the John F. Donahue Graduate School of Business.
+The Palumbo–Donahue School of Business is the business school of Duquesne University in Pittsburgh, Pennsylvania.
+It comprises the undergraduate A. J. Palumbo School of Business Administration and the John F. Donahue Graduate School of Business.
+The school has been accredited by the Association to Advance Collegiate Schools of Business since 1962.

 History

-The A. J. Palumbo School of Business Administration was established in 1913 as the School of Accounts and Finance.
-The name was changed to "School of Business Administration" in 1931 so as reflect the expansion of its course offerings.
-By 1961, the School had earned accreditation by the AACSB, joining the less than 30 percent of business schools nationwide who have achieved this distinction.
-With an October 1991 endowment by Antonio J. Palumbo, the current name was adopted: the A.J.
-Palumbo School of Business Administration.
+The school was established in 1913 as the School of Accounts and Finance.
+It was renamed the School of Business Administration in 1931 to reflect the expansion of its curriculum.
+The school received accreditation from the Association to Advance Collegiate Schools of Business in 1962.

+Following an endowment from businessman Antonio J. Palumbo in 1991, the undergraduate school was named the A. J. Palumbo School of Business Administration.
+In 1999, the graduate school was named for John F. Donahue, the founder of Federated Investors.